Don't Lose Your Business To Fire Damager

 SERVPRO to the rescue!

-A local university experienced a sprinkler discharge which affected 2 stories, 2 stairwells, and 6 dorm rooms.
-Crews were onsite within 30 minutes and worked until approx 11pm to extract water and set equipment to help facilitate the drying of the structure.
+One of our local universities experienced a sprinkler discharge which affected 2 stories, 2 stairwells, and 6 dorm rooms.
+Crews were onsite within 30 minutes and worked until approx 11:00pm to extract water and set equipment to help facilitate the drying of the structure.

 In The Company Of Those Who Care